alistairrutherford/netthreads-libgdx/README.md

 - Cocos2d-like Scenes and Layers with onEntry and onExit handling.
 - Callback action which you can chain into a Sequence to perform some task.
 - Box2D actions.
-- Custom event routing to implement an event driven design (not compulsory).
+- Custom event routing to implement an event driven design.
 - Simple Cocos2d-like Scene transitions: slide in from left/right top/bottom etc.
 - Sound and texture caches.
 - Fully mavenized.